nhannoyer/VideoSync/app/README.md

 Installing

-  use 'npm install <package>' for node package
+  use 'npm install "package"' for node package

 Running